JUVENILE LAW IS NOT CRIMINAL LAW

 Houston Juvenile Defense Attorney James Sullivan

 Harris County Juvenile Attorney James Sullivan is Board Certified in Juvenile Law by the Texas Board of Legal Specialization.
-Note: Among the more than 83,000 active lawyers in Texas, there are only 38 lawyers Board Certified in Juvenile Law in private practice.
-The other 27 such lawyers work for the government.

 Contact Harris County Juvenile Lawyer James Sullivan